Sella-GH/AzzyBot/README.md

   - Windows (not all features available)
   - ARM64 or x64 (no ARM32 or x86 support!)
 - The latest release from [here](https://github.com/Sella-GH/AzzyBot/releases)
+- Docker, if you want to use the image (optional)

 ### Installation